 Do we have heartworm in Alberta and do you need to protect your cats and dogs from it with a prescription medication?
 Hear what Vets To Go Founder Dr. Wendy McClelland recommends on this episode of ‘Ask.
 Dr. Wendy’.

-From tornados to thrilling thunderstorms, we’ve had some wild weather in Alberta this summer!
+From tornados to thrilling thunderstorms, we get some wild weather in Alberta!
 For some dogs, Mother Nature’s dazzling displays can turn even the most mellow mutt into a scaredy cat.
-Not surprisingly, storm anxiety is fairly common in … Continued
+Not surprisingly, storm anxiety is fairly common in dogs and … Continued

 Is Fido Festival Ready?
 By Dr. Wendy McClelland, DVM – CEO & Chief Medical Officer, Vets To Go Mobile Vet Service Hot days, blue skies and the warm breezes tell me that the Lilac Festival is right around the corner!
 When … Continued